thuyenho/resize-upload-image-to-aws-s3/README.md

 3. Create two AWS 3 buckets: one for public and the other for private

-4. Grante Read-Only Permission to an Anonymous User on public bucket
+4. Grant Read-Only Permission to an Anonymous User on public bucket

 5. Upload small and medium images to public bucket, origin image to private bucket